 Need to learn more about how to find and use archival records?

 Records of the Judicial Branch

 This information will help you identify and locate Federal court documents within our holdings.
 These documents are records of hearings and trials, often including exhibits offered as evidence, of Federal jurisdiction.

-You can see a limited number of court case files in our Online Catalog.
+You can see a limited number of court case files in the National Archives Catalog.
 However, at this time most of the information available on this website describes the records, rather than shows them to you.
-Start with search tips for our Online Catalog.
+Start with search tips for the National Archives Catalog.

 If the records you want to see are not available for viewing online, your options are:

 - Visit the National Archives facility that holds the records

 - Hire an independent researcher to explore the records for you

 - Order a reproduction (unofficial copy) of the records